Background pattern

 • high blood pressure.

-VEGZELMA may also cause changes in laboratory tests that your doctor will perform.
-These changes may include a decrease in the number of white blood cells, particularly neutrophils (a type of white blood cell that facilitates protection against infections), presence of protein in urine, decrease in potassium, sodium, or phosphorus in blood, increase in blood sugar, increase in alkaline phosphatase (an enzyme) in blood, decrease in hemoglobin (which is found in red blood cells and transports oxygen), which may be severe.
+VEGZELMA may also cause changes in laboratory tests that your doctor performs.
+These changes may include a decrease in the number of white blood cells in the blood, in particular neutrophils (a type of white blood cell that helps fight infections), presence of protein in the urine, decrease in potassium, sodium, or phosphorus in the blood, increase in blood sugar, increase in alkaline phosphatase (an enzyme) in the blood, decrease in hemoglobin (which is found in red blood cells and carries oxygen), which can be severe.

-Pain in the mouth, teeth, and/or jaw, swelling, or ulcers in the mouth, numbness or heaviness of the jaw, or tooth loss.
-These may be signs and symptoms of jawbone damage (osteonecrosis).
-Immediately report to your doctor and dentist if you experience any of them.
+Pain in the mouth, teeth, and/or jaw, swelling or sores in the mouth, numbness or feeling of heaviness of the jaw, or loss of a tooth.
+These may be signs and symptoms of bone damage in the jaw (osteonecrosis).
+Inform your doctor and dentist immediately if you experience any of them.

-Pre-menopausal women (women with menstrual cycle) may notice that their periods become irregular or disappear and may experience fertility problems.
-If you are thinking of having children, consult your doctor before starting your treatment.
+Pre-menopausal women (women who have a menstrual cycle) may notice that their periods become irregular or disappear and may experience fertility problems.
+If you are thinking of having children, you should consult your doctor before starting treatment.

-VEGZELMA has been developed and manufactured to treat cancer by intravenous injection.
+VEGZELMA has been developed and manufactured to treat cancer by injection into the bloodstream.
 It has not been developed or manufactured for injection into the eye.
 Therefore, it is not authorized for use in this way.
 When bevacizumab is injected directly into the eye (unapproved use), the following side effects may occur:

 • Infection or inflammation of the eyeball,

-• Eye redness, small particles or spots in vision (floaters), eye pain,
+• Redness of the eye, small particles or spots in the vision (floaters), eye pain,

 • Bleeding in the eye.